mauserrifle/vagrant-debian-shell/README.md

 ### install-sphinx.sh

-Installs sphinx with an custom sphinx.conf file `etc/sphinxsearch/sphinx.conf`.
+Installs sphinx(search) with a custom configuration file `etc/sphinxsearch/sphinx.conf`.
 Make sure you edit this file.

-Will also copy a updated `etc/default/sphinxsearch` so sphinx will automatically start on booting the box.
+Will also copy an updated `etc/default/sphinxsearch` file so sphinx will automatically start on booting the box.